most21/mlb-hof-predictions-demo/README.md

    c.
 (STRETCH GOAL) A neural network autoencoder that will be used to create dense vector embeddings for each player which can then be compared using cosine similarity.

 3. Build a command-line tool to interact with the above functionality.
 Users should be able to view a player’s data, make a prediction for a player using each method, and visualize how close this player is to other players.

+## Progress
+As of 12/6/2021, the database has been built and the peak-WAR system (2a) has been implemented.
+The command line has been built out to support existing functionality.

 ## Requirements
 - Ocaml 4.12.0